 - Procedures initiated by a trader against a consumer

 The main benefits of ADR for consumers are:

-- Fairness: The parties can communicate directly, are advised by the ADR entity and receive expert opinions on the nature of the complaint. opinions given by experts, even without the assistance of a solicitor.
+Parties can communicate directly, advised by ADR entity & receive expert opinions on the nature of the complaint, opinions of experts, even without the assistance of a solicitor.

 ADR includes the following procedures via public ombudsmen, complaints boards and private entities.